The College complies with nondiscrimination regulations under the following laws, as amended:

 The respondent may appeal the outcome of an investigation.
 Appeals are not heard in person; instead appeals are resolved through submission of written documents.

 A request for appeal must be submitted in writing within five (5) College business days from the date on the letter notifying the respondent of the finding.
 The Executive Vice Chancellor in the respondent’s line of supervision will hear the appeal.

 Appeals shall be granted only on one or more of the following grounds:

 - If there was a specified procedural error (or errors) in the interpretation of the College regulations that were so substantial as to effectively deny the party appealing a fair investigation or resolution process;

 - If new and significant evidence has become available which could not have been discovered by a properly diligent person during the original investigation; or

 - If the final action(s) is/are disproportionate to the offense for which the respondent was found responsible.

 Disagreement with the outcome of the investigation does not in and of itself constitute grounds for appeal.

-The Executive Vice President may consult with the case investigator regarding fact based questions about the content of the investigation if necessary, based on the nature of the appeal.
+The Executive Vice Chancellor may consult with the case investigator regarding fact-based questions about the content of the investigation if necessary, based on the nature of the appeal.